 All profits after provision for capital expenditure are used for community development and support purposes, thus BEL is a community organisation and a non-profit entity.
 Past profits of BEL have been donated to charitable funds.

 To support its constituents, BEL founded the Bamaga Foundation and Bamaga Community Fund, both charitable funds at law.
 The Bamaga Community Fund assists disadvantaged people, including providing benefits to families to alleviate the financial burden of funeral expenses.
 The Bamaga Foundation has ATO approval to build an investment fund which will be ultimately self-sustaining in its charitable support.

-Through its Socio Support Policy, BEL has re-invested more than $3 million in profits back into the Bamaga and NPA communities.
-This legacy to the community includes but not limited to:
+Through its Socio Support Policy, BEL has re-invested more than $3.5 million in profits back into the Bamaga and NPA communities.
+This legacy to the community includes but is not limited to the following major initiatives:

 $1.6 million for the construction of a building, currently leased to Centrelink

 $80,000 for two commuter buses to service the BamagauKazilcommunity centre/day care,

 $80,000 for upgrade of BamagauKazil office and day care facilities.